kekse1/javascripts/README.md

 > [!NOTE]
 > **JFYI**: I really dislike [npm.js](https://npmjs.org/) and the inclusion of so many
 > modules I could write by myself as well.
-Don't expect me to use 'em..
+Don't expect me to use 'em.

 ## Index
 1. [News](#news)